 Types of trails

-There’s a type of trail for everyone, whether you’re walking, running, hiking, or biking!
-These are the common trail types you’ll find throughout the Red Rock Trail System:
+There’s a type of trail for everyone, whether you’re walking, running, hiking, biking, or skating!
+These are the common trail types you’ll find throughout the Red Rock Trail System®:

 - Greenways: Off-road, multi-use trails with a developed surface.